 - YELLOW continuous light: if the unit gives a constant yellow light without a card presented at the lock, the unit must be reprogrammed

 Note: There are two possible sounds for an emergency opening.
-Which one you get depends on whether you have a regular emergency opening or an emergency stand open.
+Which one you get depends on whether you have a regular or an emergency stand open.
 Emergency stands available means that the door has to be locked by an emergency card once it has been opened by one.

 - Short GREEN flash Sound: regular emergency opening